santhoshtr/website/content/blog/2020-11-13-ya-ra-va-signs.md

 ![Va, Ra signs producing same rendering irrespective of order in data.](/wp-content/uploads/2020/11/vara-order-wrong.svg)

 I had noticed this issue in 2018 and reported: "[സ്വാതന്ത്ര്യം സ്വാതന്ത്യ്രം rendered same](https://gitlab.com/smc/fonts/manjari/-/issues/20)".
 I did not give much importance to it since has relatively small impact.
-But recently [Jon Hudson asked me about this in twitter](https://twitter.com/TiroTypeworks/status/1325604976199020544).
+But recently [John Hudson, Tiro Typeworks asked me about this in twitter](https://twitter.com/TiroTypeworks/status/1325604976199020544).
 That prompted me to fix it.

 The fix is not complex.
 It involves a conditional replacement of Ra sign with Virama + Ra when appeared after Ya sign or Va sign.
 The replacement can be done using a [multiple substitution rule](https://gitlab.com/smc/fonts/gayathri/-/commit/f9dd90e646a1140b17c5bd54c424406023695318#efe10d9fc84c27d95d7bcf680a2c97f151ce35fa_79_79).
 The Noto Sans Malayalam font from Google also address this issue in exactly same way.